DigitalPublishingToolkit/TOD15-Online-Courtship/md/08_Lardellier.md

 ### The Traditional Couple Transformed by Information and Communication Technologies

-In all cases, Internet suitors conform to a procedure which, for the first time ever, reverses the chronology of events: they become acquainted with one another before meeting, thus discovering each other from the inside out.
+In all cases, internet suitors conform to a procedure which, for the first time ever, reverses the chronology of events: they become acquainted with one another before meeting, thus discovering each other from the inside out.
 When they meet, they sleep together very quickly if